KurtPrimavera/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/3a82db2e-7232-4776-933f-45ab38246ecb"/>
 </p>
 <p>
-Configured Active Directory in Domain Controller.
+Configured Active Directory in the domain controller.
 Created organizational units.
-Checked ipconfig /all to inspect DNS settings.
-Checked ping ipaddress to show working connection.
-Created an administrator and logged in on Client 1.
-Created users from the admin account.
-Edited group policy groups.
-Users were able to login to Client 1.
-Created a Powershell ISE script to have thousands of users.
-Troubleshooted password resets, disable/enable accounts, unlock accounts.
-Managed AD security groups and domain admins.
+Checked ipconfig /all to inspect DNS settings for the domain controller and Client-1 in Powershell ISE.
+Checked the ping ipaddress to show the working connection for the domain controller and Client-1 in Powershell ISE.
+Created an administrator (Jane) and logged in on Client 1.
+Created users from the (labuser) admin account in the domain controller.
+Edited group policy groups in the active directory.
+Any users in the domain were able to log in to Client 1 computer.
+Created a Powershell ISE script to create thousands of users in the domain controller.
+Troubleshooted password resets, disabled/enabled accounts, and unlocked accounts in the domain controller.
+Managed AD security groups and domain admins as labuser in the domain controller.
 </p>
 <br />